r7-labs/R7.News/README.md

 1. Uninstall *R7.News* library package first, this will remove all database objects and data.
 2. Uninstall *R7.News.Agent* and *R7.News.Stream* module packages (in any order).
-3. Uninstall *R7.ImageHandler* and *R7.DotNetNuke.Extensions* library packages, if you don't need them anymore.